uptane/uptane-standard/uptane-standard.md

 The vehicle version manifest is a metadata structure which MUST contain the following information:

 * An attribute containing the signature(s) of the payload, each specified by:
-  * The identifier of the key being used to sign the payload
+  * The public key identifier of the key being used to sign the payload
   * The signing method (e.g. ed25519, rsassa-pss, etc.)
   * A hash of the payload to be signed
   * The hashing function used (e.g. sha256, sha512-224, etc.)